elizaGarvey/computing-2-submission_Santorini/README.md

-🏛️ The Game: General Rules
+🏛️ Santorini: Stone Ascent
 Santorini is a highly tactical, non-random abstract strategy game for two players.

-Objective
+This adaptation takes inspiration from architectural concrete models and brutalist sensibilities.

+Navigate the rising tiers of the silent city.
+Shape the ground beneath you to forge a path upward Reach the third level to claim your place in the light

 There are two ways to win the game:
 Ascension: Move one of your workers onto the top of a Level 3 building.
 Blockade: Trap your opponent so they are unable to make a legal move or build on their turn.

-📸 Visual Guide to Mechanics
+📸 Visual Guide
 1. The Setup Phase
 During the setup phase, players take turns placing their workers onto unoccupied spaces on the ground level (Level 0) of the 5x5 grid.

-> Initial Setup: Players taking turns placing workers on Level 0 before the main game loop begins.

 2. Turn Structure: Movement & Elevation
 On a player's turn, they must select one of their workers and perform a mandatory Move.
 A worker may move into one of the 8 adjacent spaces, but they can only climb a maximum of 1 level higher than their current space (though they can step down safely from any height).